Diffuse midline glioma: Chemotherapy and other drug therapies

 The role of chemotherapy in DIPG remains unclear.
 Studies have shown little improvement in survival, although efforts (see below) through the Children's Oncology Group (COG), Paediatric Brain Tumour Consortium (PBTC), and others are underway to explore further the use of chemotherapy and other drugs.
 Drugs that increase the effect of radiotherapy (radiosensitizers) have shown no added benefit, but promising new agents are under investigation.
-Immunotherapy with beta-interferon and other drugs has also had little effect in trials.
+Immunotherapy with beta-interferon and immune checkpoint inhibitors has also had little effect in trials.
+Neoepitope specific peptide vaccines targeting the clonal driver mutation H3 K27M have been shown to elicit cytotoxic T-cell and T-helper cell responses in patients with diffuse midline glioma.
 Intensive or high-dose chemotherapy with autologous bone marrow transplantation or peripheral blood stem cell rescue has not demonstrated any effectiveness in brain stem gliomas.
 Future clinical trials may involve medicines designed to interfere with cellular pathways (signal transfer inhibitors), or other approaches that alter the tumor or its environment.

 Prognosis

 DIPG is a terminal illness, since it has a 5-year survival rate of <1%.
 The median overall survival of children diagnosed with DIPG is approximately 9 months.
 The 1- and 2-year survival rates are approximately 30% and less than 10%, respectively.
 These statistics make DIPG one of the most devastating pediatric cancers.
 Although 75–85% of patients show some improvement in their symptoms after radiation therapy, DIPGs almost always begin to grow again (called recurrence, relapse, or progression).
 Clinical trials have reported that the median time between radiation therapy and progression is 5–8.8 months.
 Patients whose tumors begin to grow again may be eligible for experimental treatment through clinical trials to try to slow or stop the growth of the tumor.
 However, clinical trials have not shown any significant benefit from experimental DIPG therapies so far.

-DIPGs that progress usually grow quickly and affect important parts of the brain.
+For DIPGs that progress, they usually grow quickly and affect important parts of the brain.
 The median time from tumor progression to death is usually very short, between 1 and 4.5 months.
 During this time, doctors focus on palliative care: controlling symptoms and making the patient as comfortable as possible.